 The farm or affected areas of a farm will be depopulated and cleared of stock.

 We will work with you to ensure the timing of any cull has the least impact on production.

 After depopulation, there’s a minimum 60-day stand-down period.
 No cattle will be allowed on the farms.
 The infected properties will be cleaned and disinfected.

 Then the aim is to get cattle back on the farms as soon as possible.
 Surveillance, monitoring and testing remains in place for a time as a further safeguard.

 We know that this is likely to be a distressing time for you and your family.
 So we’ll work with you on a plan to get you back to business as usual as soon as possible.

 To get there, there are some key steps to go through.

-Your ICP Manager will deliver a Notice of Direction (NOD) to depopulate the parts of your farm within the boundaries of the RP Notice.
+Your Farm Systems Manager will deliver a Notice of Direction (NOD) to depopulate the parts of your farm within the boundaries of the RP Notice.
 This NOD will contain details of the cattle to be culled.
 The NOD to depopulate is often issued at the same time as the RP Notice.

 All stock to be depopulated will be valued.
 This valuation will assist with compensation claims.
 We have independent valuers are available to do this valuation, or you can choose to get an independent valuation done at your own expense.

 Depopulation is better carried out as soon as it can be managed.
 In some circumstances it may be possible for you to continue farming for the season (i.e. go through ‘phased’ depopulation) with the approval of the M. bovis Programme if: